ycrc/ycrc.github.io/docs/clusters-at-yale/applications/toolchains.md

 ### Free Open Source Software (`foss`)

 The `foss` toolchains are versioned with a yearletter scheme, e.g. `foss/2018b` is the second `foss` toolchain composed in 2018.
 Software modules that were built with a sub-toolchain, e.g. `GCCcore`, are still safe to load with their parents as long as their versions match.
+The major difference between `foss` and `fosscuda` is that `fosscuda` includes CUDA and builds applications for GPUs by default.
+You shoould only use `fosscuda` modules on nodes with [GPUs](/clusters-at-yale/job-scheduling/resource-requests/#request-gpus).
 Below is a tree depicting which toolchains inherit each other.

 ``` text
 foss: gompi + FFTW, OpenBLAS, ScaLAPACK